wizardwerdna/mock_constants/README.md

       end
     end

-Of course, we could simply load Rails and let it go.
-Unfortunately, loading the framework is costly and unnecessary, since the test does not require any knowledge of `UserMailer`, apart from its notify_user protocol, or `User`, beyond it being a parameter to notify_user.
+Of course, we could simply require Rails and let it go.
+Unfortunately, loading and initializing the entire framework is costly and unnecessary (often by a factor of 40 or more!).
+Because the test does not require any knowledge of `UserMailer`, apart from its notify_user protocol, or `User`, beyond it being a parameter to notify_user, this is a waste of resources, particularly the psyche of the programmer.

-We might run the test in isolation, stubbing UserMailer and User with empty class definitions.
-The difficulty is that the definition must be carefully defined to avoid conflicts when run in a suite with tests that require the presence of Rails.
+We might run the test in isolation, stubbing UserMailer and User with empty class definitions, such as: `Class User; end`  The difficulty is that the definition must be carefully defined to avoid conflicts when run in a suite with tests that require a full framework load.
 Even so, the mere leaking of any definition of UserMailer can interfere with the proper autoloading behavior.
+Despite Bernhards compelling arguments for this solution as simpler and less invasive, I have not been able to make them work for the autoloaded portions of Rails.

 We might finesse all of this with the more rational dependency injection solutions.
 (See _____ video at destroyallsoftware.com.)
 However, many rails users might not be drawn to changing the models as an improvement in design, perceiving the only benefit to be somewhat faster tests.